Training & Staff Development

 - Computer training on the ERS system which enables them to demonstrate program impact, as well as to prepare diet analysis print-outs for the adults in their classes

-On-going education and staff development occurs at the local level at least monthly.
+On-going education and staff development occurs at the local level regularly.
 State staff provide assistance to local level supervisors on an as needed basis.
-Bi-monthly meetings are held at the University for first level supervisors of paraprofessionals to identify their needs, and collaborate on solutions.
+Meetings are held at the University as needed for first level supervisors of paraprofessionals to identify their needs, and collaborate on solutions.

-Additionally, two "Team Meetings" are held annually for EFNEP and SNAP-Ed Program staff.
+Additionally, "Team Meetings" are held for EFNEP and SNAP-Ed Program staff.
 Attendance for these meetings is required of all SNAP-Ed Program and Expanded Food and Nutrition Education Program (EFNEP) professional and paraprofessional staff.
-Secretarial staff are required to attend in the spring.
-The morning session for these meetings usually features a nutritional or program update and/or speakers who aim to enhance staff professionalism.
-The afternoon sessions generally provide workshops in which new lessons are demonstrated.

 - Educators will provide optimal learning experiences through the delivery of state approved behaviorally-focused, learner-driven, outcome-based lessons